neuralmagic/sparsify/README.md

 Sparsify only accepts [ONNX](https://onnx.ai/) model formats currently.
 To easily convert to ONNX from common ML frameworks, see the [SparseML repository](https://github.com/neuralmagic/sparseml).

+**Compatibility/Support Notes**
+- ONNX version 1.5-1.7
+- ONNX opset version 11+
+- ONNX IR version has not been tested at this time

 To begin creating a project use one of the following flows:

 - Upload your model file through the browser by clicking on `Click to browse`.